-Oranges are another popular juicing fruit, famous for their high vitamin C content.
+Oranges are another popular juicing fruit famous for their high vitamin C content.
 They’re a natural immune system booster.
-Drink orange juice fresh for best results, as some orange varieties have a high limonin content, which can turn your juice bitter.
+Drink orange juice fresh for best results since some orange varieties have a high limonin content, which can turn your juice bitter.
 For the best juicing oranges, read our article on What Kinds of Oranges are Best for Juicing.

 Grape juice may be too sweet for some, but its power to lower LDL cholesterol (the bad kind), reduce the risk of blood clots, and decrease blood sugar levels makes it a top contender.
 Pop seedless grapes, such as red or green table grapes, right in the juicer.
 For bolder flavor, try Concord, Muscato, and cotton candy grapes.
 If your grapes have seeds, chuck them in a pot and cook them on medium heat until the grapes split and the juice releases, then press them through a sieve to remove the seeds.
 You can throw them in your juicing machine, too, but the seeds will get chopped, releasing a spicy flavor you may find unfavorable.

 Piña colada, anyone?
 Tropical pineapple juice is high on the sweetness factor, but it makes a nice companion to creamy, mild coconut milk (and rum, if that’s your thing).
-Pineapples are high in vitamin C and manganese, and are the only dietary source of bromelain, an anti-inflammatory enzyme that’s been shown to help heal muscle injuries.
+Pineapples are high in vitamin C and manganese and are the only dietary source of bromelain, which is an anti-inflammatory enzyme that’s been shown to help heal muscle injuries.

 Buy peaches in late summer for the largest, juiciest fruit.
 Place them out at room temperature for a few days and let them soften, and their flavors will intensify and make a delicious cup of juice.
 Peaches are antioxidant-rich, great for the skin, and may help to reduce allergies.

 Fresh-squeezed lemon juice isn’t drinkable by itself, but it’s great added to iced tea and fruit smoothies, poured over fish before cooking, and for flavoring desserts.
 For a treat on a hot summer day, try throwing some lemon juice and agave nectar in a blender with fresh strawberries for a stunning strawberry lemonade.
-You can make lemon juice in large batches and store it in the fridge or freeze it for later (see our article How Long Does Fresh Juice Last for more information).
+You can make lemon juice in large batches and store it in the fridge or freeze it for later.
 It’s sure to come in handy.